 Trusts can be set up during your lifetime or in your Will and can run for a set amount of time (e.g. until the beneficiary turns 18) or longer, depending on your needs.

-How our trusts + estate planning solicitors can help you
+How our trusts and estate planning solicitors can help you

-Our trusts solicitors can help with every aspect of creating and managing trusts, as well as advising beneficiaries of trusts.
+Our trusts and estate planning solicitors can help with every aspect of creating and managing trusts, as well as advising beneficiaries of trusts.
 We can ensure everyone involved gets the maximum possible benefit from a trust, giving you complete peace of mind that everything has been done the right way.

 You may be looking to set up a trust and want to know about all the different options and which type of trust best matches your goals.
 You might be a trustee who needs some advice on managing your responsibilities.
 Or you may be the beneficiary of a trust with questions or concerns about how the trust is being managed.

-Whatever your needs, our friendly expert trusts solicitors are always available to answer your questions and provide any and all help you need to make the most of a trust.
+Whatever your needs, our friendly trusts solicitors are always available to answer your questions and provide any help you need to make the most of a trust.

 Trusts can be a tax-efficient way of managing your estate and key assets.
 A trust can help to reduce your estate’s liability for inheritance tax, so your loved ones receive more of the benefits of your hard work after you are gone.